 Become a water watcher.

 We use about 80-100 gallons of water a day.
-Little lifestyle tweaks like choosing a short shower over a bath, turning off the tap while brushing your teeth, and only running the dishwasher or washing machine when they’re full can go a long way in reducing your water consumption—and making sure we've got enough for the future.
+Little lifestyle tweaks like choosing a short shower over a bath, turning off the tap while brushing your teeth, and only running the dishwasher and washing machine when they’re full can go a long way in reducing your water consumption—and making sure we've got enough for the future.

-Buy new lightbulbs.
+Buy new light bulbs.

 Dress for the season.